rupinder-bhatty/writing-samples-1/README.md

 # writing-samples-1
-About Me - I'm a backend Java technologies developer passionate about technical writing.
-I am a quick learner and adapt easily to new tech.
-I bring deep technical knowledge about Java tools and technologies and am eager to transition to a technical writer role.
+About Me - A programmer with a strong foundation in backend Java technologies and a growing passion about technical writing.
+With years of hands-on experience in Java-based tools and frameworks, I bring deep technical insight and a problem-solving mindset to everything I do.
-As I'm still transitioning, my portfolio is a work in progress.
+As I transition into the field of technical writing, I’m focused on creating clear, user-friendly documentation, tutorials, and content that bridge the gap between complex technical concepts and real-world understanding.
+I'm a fast learner, thrive in new environments, and enjoy turning technical knowledge into accessible, impactful content.

+Currently building my portfolio, stay tuned!!.

 My writing samples

 My promotional article on Medium for [AskMeOffers](https://medium.com/p/a83bf3bce994)

+# Looking for
+- Technical writing collaborations
+- Open source documentation projects
+- Freelance or remote writing oppurtunities